How to Create Test Data in Salesforce Using Smock-it?

 Unlike other tools that create Salesforce test data only to end up failing in production, Smock-It generates GDPR and CCPA-compliant test data that matches unique business requirements.

-Salesforce Test Data Generation Challenges
+Challenges Faced in Salesforce Test Data Generation

 Slow and Time-consuming: Creating meaningful test data manually requires days of preparation, which slows down actual testing and extends project timelines.